TheHerowither/UrsinaGameEngineRevamp/README.md

 # Notes:
 Please note that this is an early prototype, and a lot of it is subject to change.
 I most of all hope that i manage to make the coding system waaaay better that in the originale UGER.

+Please note that you currently can not change the poject that will be loaded

 Build will probably be released on my itch.io page.